ephemer/meteor-json-collections/README.md

 #### Troubleshooting

-If you're getting the error that `JSONCollections is undefined`, try putting your code in a `Meteor.startup()` block:
+If you're getting the error that `JSONCollections is undefined`, make sure you're naming file correctly (see above).
+Otherwise, try putting your code in a `Meteor.startup()` block:

 ```
 Meteor.startup(function(){